Football Football

 Where is Wimbledon?

-The Wimbledon Championships are held at the All England Lawn Tennis and Croquet Club in Wimbledon, South West London.
+The Wimbledon Championships are held at the All England Lawn Tennis and Croquet Club in Wimbledon, southwest London.

 The All England Club is a private members’ club, located on Church Road, Wimbledon, SW19 5AE.